-Outside of Manhattan, it is one of the trendiest districts in New York: it is full of hipster coffee shops, vintage stores, quiet streets and a very peculiar architecture that is worth visiting as a contrast to the hustle and bustle and skyscrapers of Manhattan.
+Outside of Manhattan, it is one of the trendiest districts in New York: it is full of hipster coffee shops, vintage stores, quiet streets and a very peculiar architecture that is worth visiting as a contrast to the bustle and skyscrapers of Manhattan.

 What to see in Williamsburg?

 Both its parks and its famous works of Street Art are a must-see in the area.
 In addition to having lunch or brunch in one of its many cafes, take the opportunity to discover its Jewish quarter.

 Is Williamsburg the Jewish Quarter of New York?